camunda/bpmn-io_wp-plugin/README.md

 ## Usage
   * ### Option A: Use as Media Type
-    `Manage` and `Add` .bpmn files in the same manner as images and videos.
+    `Manage` and `Add` .bpmn files within the WordPress Media Library in same manner as images and videos.

   * ### Option B: Shortcode (TODO)
     BPMN XML data may be inserted directly via shortcode